 Soft skills are those personal characteristics that go with a variety of jobs; they include sociability, problem solving, communication, time management, and organization.
 People who prefer to work alone, for instance, might find research particularly appealing.

-Time management and organization, for those of us with ADD, are the most daunting skills to master, but they must be mastered.
+Time management and organization, for those of us with ADHD, are the most daunting skills to master, but they must be mastered.
 You can start working on your organizational skills during the career search itself.
 Buy a file or notebook, or use your e-mail program, to store information you will need in your investigation, such as contact names and numbers.
 Use a calendar for recording appointments.

 Start a prioritized task list that includes the basics: assessment testing (for skills, personality traits, interests, and values), career counseling through your school, researching specific careers, and requesting informational interviews.